oomsveta/s19-printf/README.md

 You cannot use both ways at the same time, and you cannot repeat the `*` modifier.

+The max width varies from one implementation to another, but always has to be lower than the INT_MAX.
+On the 19 School's computers (Mac OS X 10.14.6), the limit is 2,147,483,646.
+Exceeding the limit leads to printing nothing on any implementation I've tested.

 If you provide a negative width using the arguments, then its absolute value will be used and the result will be right-padded, in the same way as if you've enabled the `-` flag.

 #### Precision